 Click here for a handy TDEE calculator.
 Enter your gender, age, height, weight, and activity levels, and then calculate.
 Boom!
 It’s that easy.

 Tip #3 | Use the right supplements for a 5% boost

 It’s easy to fall victim to the supplement hype.
 Keep in mind that most of us don’t need supplements at all.
 If you want an added edge, they may be the thing for you.
 But before you reach for your hard-earned cash, let’s look at the best (and worst) supplements.

 Creatine is the most effective supplement on the market for building muscle.
 It has had over 500 studies conducted on it—300 of them have specifically tested its efficacy for building muscle.

-A whooping 70% of studies reported positive ergogenic benefits to taking creatine.
+A whopping 70% of studies reported positive ergogenic benefits to take creatine.
 That’s a fancy way of saying it increases physical performance.
 It is also worth checking creatine monohydrate supplements.